anguzz/powershell/intune/DellDebloat/readme.md

 # Overview
 `Remove.ps1`: This script removes a wide range of Dell applications, services, and AppX packages.
 It was built by stripping out Dell-specific logic from Andrew S. Taylor's debloat script at # https://github.com/andrew-s-taylor/public/blob/main/De-Bloat/RemoveBloat.ps1

+### `findDellDiscoveredApps.ps1`: Checks for the presence of Dell bloatware by inspecting:
+- Reporting tool to find instances of all Dell bloatware on all your intune endpoints and places them into a report to target for remediation

 ### `Detection.ps1`: Checks for the presence of Dell bloatware by inspecting:
 - Installed and provisioned AppX packages